 Anse Cochon Bay typically provides idyllically calm waters for both snorkelers and divers, and this sheltered area is a nursery ground for a wide variety of tropical fish.
 Among my favorite finds here are juvenile jackknifes, which feature nearly identical markings to a juvenile spotted drum, but with more yellow in their body coloration.

-An added attraction to a St. Lucia dive vacation is that there are ample activities to enjoy once you surface.
+An added attraction to a Saint Lucia dive vacation is that there are ample activities to enjoy once you surface.
 The sheltered bay in front of the resort is ideal for kayak tours and paddleboard excursions.
 Ashore, hiking and mountain biking trails lead into the lush interior, and if you are a bit adventurous, you can zip-line through the jungle canopy of a magnificent rainforest, with tree ferns towering as high as forty feet.
 If not, relaxing in the cool surroundings of the Ti Kave Wine Cellar, or enjoying a chilled libation at the beach bar are always an option.